-The Gallery has a collection of the beautiful moments of Arran put onto canvas by highly talented artists from the Island.
+The Gallery has a collection of Arran’s beautiful moments on canvas by highly talented artists from the Island.
 Your purchase funds the growth of artistry in Arran and is an excellent cause to support while browsing through the many fine artworks.

 The Arran Art Gallery is the perfect way to commemorate your journey through this beautiful south Scottish island.

-A perfect outing with the family, the Octopus Visitor Centre found in Lamlash provides the best combination of learning and entertainment your child could ever want.
+A perfect outing with the family, the COAST (Community of Arran Seabed Trust) Centre found in Lamlash provides the best combination of learning and entertainment your child could ever want.

-If you want an expert guiding your route through Arran and the ability to traverse even the rockiest of the terrain that the island has to offer, look no further than the Mogabout.
+If you want an expert guiding your route through Arran and the ability to traverse even the rockiest terrain the island has to offer, look no further than the Mogabout.
 This large offroad vehicle-based tour takes you all over Arran in the most exciting way possible.

 The Mogabout tour team is a crew of guides that will give you the hidden knowledge of sights in the north and south of Arran that only a local would know.
 Learn about the fascinating history, Gaelic culture, and intriguing geology while you summit hills and rugged coastline in their offroad behemoth of a vehicle.